stereolabs/zed-matlab/README.md

 ## Features

-This sample is split into 3 parts, each of them shows a specific feature of the ZED SDK in Matlab.
+This sample is split into 5 scripts, each of them shows a specific feature of the ZED SDK in Matlab.

 1. `ZED_Camera.m` :